fcaseoIIh/fcaseoIIh/README.md

 ___
 ..
 - | NICKNAMES: ...
 Zai, Ren, or Kuro
-- | HOW TO REACH/CHAT ME: ...
-Discord - kuronnyon
+- | DISCORD: ...   kuronnyon
 - | PRONOUNS: ...
 They/Them .
 Preferably they, but use she for friends
 - | BIRTHDAY DATE: ...
 February 2
 ..
-___
-| SCHOOL SCHED.: ...
-Mon-Fri
-- Morning class - 7am-11am
-- (lunchtime)
-- Afternoon class - 1pm-4pm
-- ..
 <!--
 **go1qjo/go1qjo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.